 It’s not just the amazing fashion that the show showcased; although, you could make the argument that it was the first fashion blog, and the fashion was fresh, amazing, provocative, and more than a valid reason to tune in.
 Blogs, Instagram accounts, my closet are a testament to the fashion presented.
 Manolos became a household name because of the show; it had an impact.
 I won’t go into the fashion here (though I will tell you I loved Man Repeller‘s take on updating Carrie’s best outfits), not because I don’t love it, but because SATC was so much more than fashion.
 (I also won’t debate Adian vs Big, because as someone who’s dated assholes, it’s some times nice to see an asshole change.
 Fiction is great!)

 I was in my 20s when SATC came out (yes, I will still claim to be in my 20s, I’m great at math), and SATC was the first time I got to see a women centered show address women like me.
-Women who loved their friends, careers, and men, but whose love lives didn’t fit in the “box” imposed on them, and the men weren’t the center of the show.
-I was an actress with 4 jobs scraping by in LA, it was a breath of fresh air to reconginze myself in a TV show, and be told that all the things that I was (am) were reasons for celebration, not shame.
+Women who loved their friends, careers, and men, but whose love lives didn’t fit in the “box” imposed on them.
+You could argue that men and the characters love lives were the center of the show, but no one was rushing to be married at 25 with a house and 2 kids.
+I’m from the south, and at the time the show was first on I was an actress with 4 jobs scraping by in LA, most of my high school and college friends were married with houses.
+It was a breath of fresh air to reconginze myself in a TV show, and be told that all the things that I was (am) were reasons for celebration, not shame.

 This show had such an impact on my life.
 While I could go on forever about why I love it, I will spare you.
 Instead I offer my main takeaways from Sex and the City.
 Yes, I may be trying to live my life like Carrie, but if it’s with the following lessons, is that a bad thing?